fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 </Zoom>

-In the above diagram, each service has **HTTP** control points.
-Every incoming API request to a service is a flow at its **ingress** control point.
-Likewise, every outgoing request from a service is a flow at its **egress** control point.
+In the above diagram, each service has _Traffic_ (HTTP or GRPC) control points.
+Every incoming API request to a service is a flow at its `ingress` control point.
+Likewise, every outgoing request from a service is a flow at its `egress` control point.

-In addition, the `Frontend` service has **Feature** control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.
+In addition, the `Frontend` service has _Feature_ control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.

 :::note

-The _Control Point_ definition doesn't care about which particular entity (like a pod) is handling a particular flow.
+The _Control Point_ definition does not care about which particular entity (like a pod) is handling a particular flow.
 A single _Control Point_ covers _all_ the entities belonging to the same service.